OsbornePro/NovaKey-Daemon/README.md

 * Logs that Wayland keystroke injection is **not implemented yet**, and
 * Focuses on what it can safely do (e.g., clipboard behavior).

+On Wayland, keystroke injection is still unsupported; arming primarily controls whether clipboard/injection is allowed.

 **Workarounds:**